 Do you perform elopement ceremonies?

 I have a few favourite locations we can use at no cost.
 I also have a few more private locations that do have a small venue fee.
 Or if you choose we can perform your ceremony in your garden or living room!
-Elopements include a 5 minute ceremony and no editorial control.
-You may bring your own vows to read to each other – please make sure they include promises you are making.
+Elopements include a 5 minute ceremony and no editorial control and no preview of the script – it is just the legal basics and a little bit of love.

 Do you stay for the reception?